polca/prospective-db-management/Meeting notes.md

     - Guidelines on how to share scenario data without infringing Ecoinvent rights
     - At what point in the workflow will the data be archived at Zenodo and does this happen automatically or not?

+## 09-03-2023

+### Discussion on the (larger) Prospective LCA network and communication
+- The group has shown interest in joining the Prospective LCA network as a working group.
+- This will not change the invested time for the group, but we will use the official channels (website, LinkedIn) for communication and increasing visibility.
+- The background working group has two different pillar: software development and more "philosophical" discussions.
+Github is the best medium for the first pillar, but maybe we need a second medium for the philosophical pillar.
+We need to think about which medium is good.
+- Maybe we need to think about a name when we join the prospective LCA network, there is some confusion about which group is which.

+### Brainstorm session about topics that we want to work on
+- Distribution and reporting of databases: how to make it easy and transparent.
+This is work in progress.
+First steps are unfold and replicate data packages.
+- Making reports of changes that have been done by premise is a next step
+- There is also work ongoing to integrate unfold in the Activity Browser
+- It could be nice to be able to use the superstructure approach in brightway.
+However, today this is not straightforward to implement and it requires work from brigthway side.
+Is not the top priority.
+- There is also a need for harmonization of scenario documentation.
+From premise side, but also in the general scientific literature.
+Often it is not easy to understand the scenarios that are being descibed.
+Our working group could develop guidelines on how to do this in a transparent and understandable manner based on our experience with premise.
+- Other impact categories could be investigated, because they are not covered by IAMS.
+Work is ongoing on including scenarios for the Montreal Protocol to better assess ozone depletion.
+Similar work could be persued for other chemicals (pesticides for example).

+### Hosting datbases on Ecoinvent
+- This topic will be moved to the next meeting.
+The general feeling is that it could be possible, but there are some risks to further discuss.